ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	is a logical networking component in a VPC that represents a virtual network card.
 	It doesn’t have OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality.
 **AWS ENA(Elastic Network Adapter)**
-	It doesn’t have OS-bypass capabilities that allow the HPC to communicate directly with the network interface hardware to provide low-latency, reliable transport functionality. provide traditional IP networking features that are required to support VPC networking.
+	provide traditional IP networking features that are required to support VPC networking.
 	**Enhanced networking** uses **single root I/O virtualization (SR-IOV)** to provide high-performance networking capabilities on supported instance types. ==SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.== Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 There is no additional charge for using enhanced networking. supports network speeds of up to 100 Gbps for supported instance types.